lehelkovach/cpms/README.md

 Disclaimer

 CPMS is a schema + matching library.
 If you build automation agents on top of it, ensure you have permission to interact with target sites and comply with applicable policies and terms of service.

-If you want, I can also add a small `docs/ARCHITECTURE.md` that explains the graph model (Concept/Signal/Pattern/Episode/Revision) and includes example Arango collections + edge types.
-::contentReference[oaicite:0]{index=0}